MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 ## Understanding re-fit operations (fragment merge and re-freeze)

 In general, you can simply work with locations, distances, and scene object transforms in your scene graph as in any big, rigid coordinate system.
-Allowing you to do this is at the core of what Frozen World wants to provide to you.
+Allowing you to work this way is at the core of what Frozen World wants to provide to you.

 However, as the device's tracking doesn't supply an absolute position in the real world, sometimes two parts of the coordinate system that were originally thought to be separate are discovered to be actually connected to each other, necessitating a fragment merge; or tracking errors accumulate to a degree that makes it necessary to rearrange things in the scene graph to improve alignment quality from there on out, necessitating a re-freeze.